Design-Dude/ddBasecolor/README.md

 The smart methods do some magic tricks and make ```ddBasecolor``` a class apart.

 #### blend(color, smart=true)
-This method blends two colors into one.
+This method blends two colours into one.

 ### Return methods
 These methods return color information for use in html or stylesheets: